Frequently asked questions

 How long does a submission take?

-The time needed for a submission can vary a lot.
-In straightforward cases, where the data are well documented, the data controller is clear, and it is clear how the data should be organised into datasets, a submission can normally be processed within a few weeks.
+The time needed for a submission can vary considerably.
+In straightforward cases where the data are well documented, responsibility for the personal data is clear, and the dataset structure is straightforward, a submission can normally be processed within a few weeks.

 Large data volumes can also affect the process, but upload time is normally not the main factor determining the overall timeline.